 Similar to Python, R is an open-source statistical software that is used to clean and analyze data.
 It is popular within the data science community and has many packages that make statistical modeling easier for statisticians and data scientists.
-Here is an idea of why it might be worth considering learning R.
+To get an idea of why it might be worth learning R, this blog post gives a great explanation and is worth a read.

-To download R, go to the CRAN webiste and download the version of R for your system.
+To download R, go to the Comprehensive R Archive Network (CRAN) website and download the version of R for your system.

-RStudio is an integrated development environment (IDE) for R that is availble in both open source and commercial editions.
-RStudio is also the group responsible for many R resources and package development.
-Take a look at the resources page on the RStudio website for more information, but below are just a couple of useful resources from RStudio.
+RStudio is an integrated development environment (IDE) for R that is available in both open source and commercial editions.
+RStudio is developed by Posit, a company that creates open source software for data science, scientific research, and technical communication.
+They are also responsible for many R resources and package development.
+Take a look at the resources page on the Posit website for more information, but below are just a couple of useful resources from RStudio.

 NOTE R and RStudio may be used interchangeably throughout this page.